Holt railway station (North Norfolk Railway)

-Holt railway station, opened in 1987, is the current terminus of the North Norfolk Railway and is a new-build station half a mile south of the proposed, but never built, Blakeney branch junction.
+Holt railway station, opened in 1987, is the western terminus of the North Norfolk Railway.
+It is a new-build station, sited half a mile south of the proposed, but never built, Blakeney branch junction.
 The station building once belonged to Stalham railway station, but was moved and reconstructed on site.
-The current station is located just under a mile away from the site of the original Holt railway station, which had been closed in 1964 by British Railways.
+The current station is located just under a mile away from the site of the original Holt railway station, which was closed in 1964 by British Railways.